Please rotate, it'll work better.

 Also from Prostate Cancer UK, but this time aimed at fundraising, this Father’s Day commercial tapped in joyfully to people’s feelings about their Dads (and keeping them around).

-The Ideas Lab examines what makes effective (or ineffective) communications in the fields of causes, charities and socially-oriented businesses.
+Hope is a marketing, creative and branding agency for charities and other social-purpose organisations.
+The Ideas Lab examines what makes effective (or ineffective) communications for these causes, charities and social-impact businesses.

 Michael Isaacs

-The Ideas Lab: Periods
+The Ideas Lab: Addiction